BVN Dynamo package

 - Levels from Excel – Generates levels from an excel spreadsheet

 - Room import instance – Searches for rooms by a name (string) and places import instances volumes.
-The import instance are named the same as the room number it originated from.
+The import instances are named the same as the room number it originated from.
 Useful if wanting to export a room/program massing model out to Rhino.

-- Is integer – Checks a list for input types and returns Boolean value based on an integer.
+- Is integer – Checks a list for input types and returns a Boolean value based on an integer.
 Useful when importing Excel values so that Dynamo can process them accordingly.

-- Is number – Checks a list for input types and returns Boolean value based on a number
+- Is number – Checks a list for input types and returns a Boolean value based on a number

-- Is string – Checks a list for input types and returns Boolean value based on a string
+- Is string – Checks a list for input types and returns a Boolean value based on a string

 - Room rename by model group – Renames rooms based on the model group placed inside it.
 Useful for residential projects where model groups are used and the room name needs to be in sync with the model group.